telehash/telehash.github.io/v3/telehash.md

 ## Raw Brainstorming Notes

-Telehash is a project to create interoperable encrypted networking libraries:
+Telehash is a project to create interoperable encrypted p2p mesh networking:

 * 100% end-to-end encrypted at all times
 * designed to compliment and add to existing transport security